 Birthing and Breeding Season

-January - the young female elephant seals arrive on the shore.
-There is a peak of birthing that occurs in the last 2 weeks of the month
+January – First young female elephant seals arrive.
+A peak of birthing occurs the last 2 weeks of January.

-April - The young female elephant seals return to their place of birth to molt.
-See the above paragraph for more information on molting
+April - Young female elephant seals return to their birthplaces to molt.

-June - Most of the male juveniles and adults return to their place of birth to molt.
+June - Male juveniles and adults return to their birthplaces to molt.

-July - The juvenile and adult males are molting during this period.
+July – Male juvenile and adult molting continues.

-August - The very last of the molting is done in this month.
-At the end of August, most of the adult elephant seals have left.
+August - Molting is done ends.
+By the end of August, most adult elephant seals have left.

-September - The very young elephant seals (male and female) return to their place of birth to rest.
+September - Very young elephant seals (both male and female) return to their birthplaces to rest.

-October - Same as September, the very young elephant seals return to their place of birth to rest.
+October - Very young elephant seals continue to return to their birthplaces to rest.

-November - The juvenile elephant seals are leaving this month while the male large adult elephant seals begin arriving towards the end of the month.
+November - Juvenile elephant seals leave the rookery; large male adult elephant seals begin to arrive by the end of the month.

-December - The large adult elephant seals continue to arrive and this is also when the adult females arrive and the first births of the season typically happen mid month.
+December - Large adult elephant seals continue to arrive; adult females arrive and the first births occur by mid-month.